ankane/pgsync/README.md

 pgsync does not try to sync Postgres extensions.

-## Data Protection

-Always make sure your [connection is secure](https://ankane.org/postgres-sslmode-explained) when connecting to a database over a network you don’t fully trust.
-Your best option is to connect over SSH or a VPN.
-Another option is to use `sslmode=verify-full`.
-If you don’t do this, your database credentials can be compromised.

 ## Sensitive Information

 Prevent sensitive information like email addresses from leaving the remote server.